Kim Seo-hyung

 Kim Seo-hyung (born October 28, 1973) is a South Korean actress.
 She is best known for her portrayal as the evil mistress Shin Ae-ri in the SBS revenge drama Temptation of Wife (2008) and as Coach Kim in the JTBC television series Sky Castle (2018), for which she received a Best Actress nomination at the 55th Baeksang Arts Awards.

+As of May 2025, she is currently signed to Mystic Actors.

 Career

 Early career

 Kim participated in the 1992 Miss Gangwon Pageant and made her acting debut as a KBS talent in 1994.

 Breakthrough role

 She gained recognition for her portrayal as the evil mistress Shin Ae-ri in the SBS revenge drama Temptation of Wife which marked a significant shift in her career.
 Subsequently, she appeared in various dramas and movies, showcasing her talent in diverse roles.
 In 2014, she earned the award for Best Lead Actress in a Foreign Language Film at the 3rd Madrid International Film Festival for her performance in the film Late Spring.
 She also gained international attention for her role in The Villainess, which had its world premiere at the 70th Cannes Film Festival in May 2017.